 understand the impact

-Rise Gold's plan calls for an estimated 42 billion watt hours per year (GWH), which is about 12% of what Nevada County uses in a year.
+Rise Gold's plan calls for an estimated 42-48 billion watt hours per year (GWH).
+That's about 12% of what all of Nevada County uses in a year - and 100% of the electricity used by all of our businesses combined.
 The plans also calls for significant use of fossil fuels which contribute to greenhouse gas and climate change.

 The Nevada County Environment Action Plan calls for a significant reduction of residential electric use.
 As it turns out, that plan calls for a reduction of 42 GWH annually by 2035, the exact same yearly usage as the mine.
 In other words, the mine would completely erase our planned gains.